c0rekt/excel_to_csv/README.md

 -ExcelFileName

-Excel file name together with its extension should be entered.
+--Excel file name together with its extension should be entered.

 -ExcelFilePath

-File path of the excel file that has been declared in –ExcelFileName.
+--File path of the excel file that has been declared in –ExcelFileName.

 -SheetName

-The sheet name that is in the workbook (Note: Even if there is only 1 sheet, the sheet name must still be added in).
+--The sheet name that is in the workbook (Note: Even if there is only 1 sheet, the sheet name must still be added in).

 -CsvLocation

-The directory the csv should be saved at.
+--The directory the csv should be saved at.

 -Delimiter

-The character to separate your values.
+--The character to separate your values.

 -RowStart

-The number where the workbook row actually starts
+--The number where the workbook row actually starts

 How to use